Ph0enixKM/Elevate/README.md

 1. Download [source file](https://github.com/Ph0enixKM/Elevate/archive/master.zip)

+2. Install required dependencies `pip install -r requirements.txt`

-2. Run `./start.sh`
+3. Run `./start.sh`

-3. Grab the compiled binary from `bin/` directory
+4. Grab the compiled binary from `bin/` directory

 ## Usage

-When firstly run - elevate will as for the way you want to use it.
+When firstly run - elevate will ask for the way you want to use it.
 For now there are 2 options available: *Client* and *Server*

 If you made a mistake when configuring Elevate, you can easily reconfigure it by running `elevate config`